 What is a Congenital Heart Defect?

 The National Heart, Lung and Blood Institute states that congenital heart defect is a problem with the heart that occurs at birth.
 Congenital heart defects can involve the interior walls of the heart, the valves inside of the heart or the arteries and veins that carry blood to the heart.
-These sort of heart defects change the normal flow of blood through the heart.
-There are a wide variety of heart defects that range from simple defects with no symptoms to complex with life threatening symptoms.
+These sort of defects change the normal flow of blood through the heart.
+There are a wide variety of defects that range from simple defects with no symptoms to complex with life threatening symptoms.

 What Causes Congenital Heart Defects?

 Stanford Children’s Health states that in most cases when a baby is born with a congenital heart defect there is no known cause for it.
-Scientists are aware that some forms of congenital heart defects can be related to an abnormality in the number of an infant’s chromosomes, single gene defects or environmental factors.
+Scientists are aware that some forms of congenital defects can be related to an abnormality in the number of an infant’s chromosomes, single gene defects or environmental factors.

-The National Heart, Lung and Blood Institute states that one of the factors that may play a roll in some heart defects is heredity, meaning that a child who has a parent with a congenital heart defect may be more likely to be born with one as well.
+The National Heart, Lung and Blood Institute states that one of the factors that may play a role in some defects is heredity, meaning that a child who has a parent with a congenital heart defect may be more likely to be born with one as well.
 They have also noticed a link between children who have genetic disorders such as Down syndrome with heart defects.
-They even went as far to state that half of all babies with Down syndrome have congenital heart defects.
+They even went as far to state that half of all babies with Down syndrome have congenital defects.
 There has also been data that shows smoking during pregnancy has been linked to multiple types of congenital heart defects.